rmlarose/rigettiVQLS/README.md

-# rigettiVQLS
+# VQLS on Rigetti

 VQLS Demo on Rigetti's new computers (Feb.
-2020)
+2020).